Avaiga/taipy-getting-started/steps/explain_md/step_3_core_config.md

 # Introducing Taipy Core

-With this last code, you should understand the basics of Taipy GUI.
+From Step 2, you now know the basics of Taipy GUI.
 Let's go for a moment to the Scenario Management aspect of Taipy.

 There are a lot of reasons to use Taipy Core.
 - Efficiently manage the execution of your functions